 It may be the height of summer, but this week, designers, male models, hairstylists and backstage hands were hard at work for the third New York Fashion Week: Men's.
 Things kicked off with a CFDA-approved opening event, chock full of brand ambassadors - Common, Kellan Lutzl though inquiring minds want to know what happened to Dwyane Wade? - and closed with a more rock 'n' roll party at the John Varvatos store (appropriately, the former CBGB venue).
 Here, a side by side comparison of the week's bookends.

-Location, location location Official opening party: A former warehouse, where the carmaker has stationed its New York headquarters.
+Location, location location Official opening party: A former warehouse that has been turned into a corporate showcase for Cadillac, where the carmaker has stationed its New York headquarters.

 Varvatos after party: The former CBGB in the Bowery that has been turned into a corporate showcase for John Varvatos.